General Contractor: Armada Hoffler Construction

 Distributor: National Flood Protection

 Charleston is a low-lying coastal city prone to flooding caused by rising sea levels, aging infrastructure, increased precipitation and coastal storms.
-In recent years, the city has been flooded by three extreme weather events, including hurricanes Matthew and Florence, and a storm that flooded the city in 2015 nicknamed “Floodmageddon” by locals.
+In recent years, the city has been flooded by extreme weather events, including hurricanes Matthew and Florence, and a storm that flooded the city in 2015 nicknamed “Floodmageddon” by locals.

 As a result, Charleston enforces codes that require flood mitigation solutions for all new construction projects in areas vulnerable to flooding.
 Armada Hoffler Construction, a general contractor, selected Flood Log™ Flood Barriers from Flood Panel LLC to protect its project at 530 Meeting Street.